ceph/ceph/doc/cephfs/fs-volumes.rst

    ceph fs volume create <vol_name> [placement]

 This creates a CephFS file system and its data and metadata pools.
-This command can also deploy MDS daemons for the filesystem using a ceph-mgr orchestrator module (for example Rook).
+This command can also deploy MDS daemons for the filesystem using a Ceph Manager orchestrator module (for example Rook).
 See :doc:`/mgr/orchestrator`.

 ``<vol_name>`` is the volume name (an arbitrary string). ``[placement]`` is an